Thomas Wran: Sculptural style

 Fern capital, north colonnade, Founders Wing, Newington College, Stanmore, 1880.

 John Ruskin (1819–1900) favoured a flat painterly style of sculpture and recommended low bas-relief (raised or modelled relievo) in lieu of high alto-relievo with its high rendering of plastic form.
 Against Ruskin, wherever the opportunity presented itself, Wran produced fully round sculpture that leapt off the wall surface instead of cling to it.
 In all other respects, Wran's sculpture is comprehensively Ruskinian, and unlike classical sculpture, refuses ever to repeat the same motif, with the sole exception the classical keystone heads on the Martin Place front of the General Post Office (1883).
 Wran never repeated the same detail.
 Sydney sandstone wrought a change of style that was both an inspiration and crucial turning point in Wran's development.
 English Portland stone and Bath stone have a finer grain than Sydney sandstone, with its warm golden radiance under certain lights from its silica content.
 On exposure, green "yellow block" sandstone acquires an attractive yellow to ocher colour from the presence of iron as siderite, in contrast to the coldness of English stones.
 The physical differences caused a change of technique, greater depth and roundness to exploit the stone's expressive coarse grain and enhance the effects of the intense Sydney light.
 Wran enjoyed greater freedom in Sydney.
 This released his genius and helped him develop in new directions from his Romanesque roots, while allowing him simultaneously to fulfill the generalised wishes of the architects.

 Romanesque idiom

-Chichester is on the south coast of England is only a short distance from the English Channel and has long been exposed to French and continental European influences, especially following the arrival of Romanesque from Norman Caen in the 12th century.
-In his early years Wran worshiped in Chichester cathedral.
+Chichester is on the south coast of England, only a short distance from the English Channel, and has long been exposed to French and continental European influences, especially following the arrival of Romanesque from Norman Caen in the 12th century.
+In his early years Wran worshipped in Chichester cathedral.
 The Norman Romanesque splendour of the cathedral formed his taste and exposed him to a free attitude towards sculpture that may explain his openness to new approaches, novel subjects, new ideas, experimentation, and devotion to exacting technique in opposition to rigid classical standards.
 It may well have eased his way forward and pushed his talent and help to explain Wran's endless invention.